-PERSONAL COMMUNICATIONS DEVICES
+UNAUTHORIZED COMMUNICATIONS DEVICES

-Student use of cell phones and other handheld electronic and/or communication devices is strictly prohibited during the school day unless approved by a classroom teacher and/or building administrator.
-Such devices are to be kept stowed away and out of sight (such as in a student's assigned locker, purse, pocket, or bookbag), turned off and silenced when not in use.
-The use of cell phones during class time is prohibited unless the classroom teacher obtains permission from his or her school administrator to use cell phones for a specific educational purpose.
+Student use of cell/smart phones, camera phones, MP3 players, and other handheld electronic and/or communication devices is strictly prohibited during the school day unless approved by a classroom teacher and/or building administrator.
+This includes lunch periods and passing periods, as well as on school sponsored trips and driver education classes.
+Such devices are to be kept in a student's assigned locker with the power turned off.
+The Board recommends that these devices not be brought to school.